n42k/OpenRCT2/reports/report2.md

 ## Use Cases<a name="use-cases"></a>
 ### Brief Definition
 A use case is a methodology used in system analysis to identify, clarify, and organize system requirements.
-The use case is a list of actions or event steps, typically defining the interactions between a role,also know as actor, and a system to achieve a goal.
+The use case is a list of actions or event steps, typically defining the interactions between a role, also known as actor, and a system to achieve a goal.

-**Actor -** Actor models a type of role played by an entity, not an individual user of the system, that interacts with the system .
+**Actor -** Actors model a type of role played by an entity, not an individual user of the system, that interacts with the system.
 Actors are external entities such as people or other systems that interfaces with the developed system.

-**Development System -** The software made, it can be an application, a game,etc.
+**Development System -** The software made, such as an application or a game.

 A use case (or set of use cases) has these characteristics:
 * Organizes functional requirements.